barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 # VHF Morning Nets

-Morning nets are also held on the club UHF repeater.and all visitors are welcome
+Morning nets are also held on the club VHF repeater.and all visitors are welcome

 Our nets are held on Monday, Wednesday and Friday mornings at 8:00AM.